zdhenard42/SOC-Multitool/README.md

 - CVE Info using cve.mitre.org

 ## Installation Instructions
-Download this repo as a ZIP and extract to a location of your choosing.
+Download this repo as a ZIP [from the releases page](https://github.com/ryanoleary26/SOC-Multitool/releases) and extract to a location of your choosing.

 To load the extension, turn on developer mode in your browser's extensions settings, click "Load unpacked" and select the extracted folder.